hpcgroup/plexus/README.md

 # Plexus

+Plexus is a 3D parallel framework designed for large-scale distributed GNN training.

 ## Directory Structure

 -   **benchmarking**: Contains a serial implementation using PyTorch Geometric (PyG) for validation and testing.
 Additionally, it includes utilities for benchmarking Sparse Matrix-Matrix Multiplication (SpMM) operations, a key component in GNN computations.